 Finding ways to cope while transitioning

 Digging out of the hole that consists of high debt and poor credit takes time.
 In the meantime, there are ways to acquire the things you need and get the best rates out there for you.
-Take for instance auto insurance.
-If you’ve had an accident, a DUI, or missed a few payments and now can only get insurance through a company that offers high-risk insurance, shop around first.
-Get a sr22 insurance quote from several companies and find the one that best suits your needs.
+Take for instance car insurance.
+If you’ve had an accident or missed a few payments and now can only get insurance through a company that offers high-risk insurance, shop around first.
+Get an insurance quote from several companies and find the one that best suits your needs.
 This way while you’re restoring your credit you’ll still pay the least amount possible.

 Restoring your credit